Verizon ditches $2 fee after customer uproar

 A spokesman said that the company had just wanted to encourage consumers to pay their bills via different methods such as autopay, where they give Verizon permission to charge their credit card or bank account automatically each month.

-Verizon Wireless is a venture of Verizon Communications Inc and Vodafone Group Plc.
+Verizon Wireless is a venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc VOD..

 The quick turn-around came after little more than a day of complaints, but not before the U.S. Federal Communications Commission said it was "concerned" about the fee and that it was looking into it.